Mack Calvin

 Mack Calvin (born July 27, 1947) is an American former basketball player.
+He is considered one of the best players to play in the American Basketball Association (ABA).

 Calvin excelled in his final season in the collegiate level for USC but was only selected in the 14th round of the NBA draft in 1969.
 He elected to play in the area for the upstart Los Angeles Stars of the American Basketball Association.
 Despite reaching the ABA Finals in his one season with the team, he was traded to The Floridians, where he played for the next two seasons.
 Calvin would play for five different ABA teams in seven seasons while also being named an All-Star five times.
 His 3,067 assists were the second most in ABA history.
 He played for five further teams after the ABA-NBA merger, closing his career out in 1981 with the Cleveland Cavaliers.

 One of nine players to be named to the ABA All-Star Game five times, Calvin was selected to the ABA All-Time Team in 1997.